dahn-zk/zsh-jupyter-kernel/README.md

 if you find this product useful, please consider supporting me with a one-time tip.

+feedback and suggestions are welcome in [github issues](https://github.com/dan-oak/zsh-jupyter-kernel/issues).

 ## installation

 1. install the python package from [pypi](https://pypi.org/project/zsh-jupyter-kernel/).